Glossary of Terms

 Camera Operator

-Member of the camera crew who runs and maneuvers the camera under the direction of the (DP) Director of Photography.
+The Camera Operator is a member of the camera crew who runs and maneuvers the camera under the direction of the Director of Photography.

 Construction Coordinator

-Working under the direction of the art director, supervises the fabrication and construction of all the sets inside and outside the studio.
+Working under the direction of the Art Director, the Construction Coordinator supervises the fabrication and construction of all the sets inside and outside the studio.

 Costume Designer